 Introducers of the chemicals should specify the quantity of long-chain PFAS impurities present in firefighting foam formulations to environmental regulators and end-users to ensure that effective best management practices are implemented prior to an emergency and during their use.

 Environmental Hazard Classification

-In addition to the categorisation of environmental hazards according to domestic environmental thresholds presented above, the classification of the environmental hazards of 1-propanaminium, N-(carboxymethyl)-N,N-dimethyl-3-[[(3,3,4,4,5,5,6,6,7,7,8,8,8-tridecafluorooctyl)sulfonyl]amino]-, hydroxide, inner salt (6:2 FTSAB) according to the third edition of the United Nations’ Globally Harmonised System of Classification and Labelling of Chemicals (GHS) is presented below (UNECE, 2009):
+In addition to the categorisation of environmental hazards according to domestic environmental thresholds presented above, the classification of the environmental hazards of 1-propanaminium, N-(carboxymethyl)-N,N-dimethyl-3-[[(3,3,4,4,5,5,6,6,7,7,8,8,8-tridecafluorooctyl)sulfonyl]amino]-, hydroxide, inner salt (6:2 FTSAB) and of Forafac 1157 according to the third edition of the United Nations’ Globally Harmonised System of Classification and Labelling of Chemicals (GHS) are presented below (UNECE, 2009):

 GHS Classification (Code)

 Category 1 (H410)

 Very toxic to aquatic life with long lasting effects

 The classification of the acute and chronic aquatic hazards posed by 6:2 FTSAB was performed based on the measured ecotoxicity data presented in this assessment and lack of rapid degradability (UNECE, 2009).
 The classification of the acute and chronic aquatic hazards posed by Forafac 1157 was performed according to the method for classifying mixtures under the GHS, wherein 6:2 FTSAB is considered to be the relevant ingredient for classification purposes and noting that it comprises 27% of the mixture.